jonasoh/spiro/README.md

 ```
 Access point configured and enabled.
 Below are the details for connecting to it:

-SSID:     spiro-feed13
+SSID:     spiro-abcdef
 Password: 517824ee

 Connect to the web interface using the address http://spiro.local:8080
 ```

+Each SPIRO will use a unique SSID, allowing the use of multiple hotspot-enabled SPIROs in one location.

 To reach the web UI or SSH when connected to the hotspot, use the convenience address `spiro.local` and the normal ports (22 for SSH, 8080 for web UI).
 Please note that the hotspot only allows access to the SPIRO system, and otherwise provides no internet connectivity.

-After enabling the hotspot using the above command, the hotspot can be enabled or disabled from the System Settings page in the web UI, where the connection details are also displayed.
+After enabling the hotspot, the hotspot can be enabled or disabled from the System Settings page in the web UI, where the connection details are also displayed.

 ## Usage